gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 The browser will display JSON like in the example above.

  Note that when you use this technique with an HTML template, the result will also be JSON, but in the form shown below.
-It's the form that MapsAlive expects for a Live Data response that is returnig HTML.
+It's the form that MapsAlive expects for a Live Data response that is returning HTML.
 To learn more, see the [JSON response](https://www.mapsalive.com/docs/livedata-request-hotspot/#json-response) section in the MapsAlive user guide.

 ```
 {